denisecase/cintel/README.md

 # cintel
-Continous intelligence and interactive analytics and Python and Panel
+Continous intelligence and interactive analytics with Python and Panel